 5. Match Your Child’s Contributions

 A “savings match” can be a great way to encourage your child to save extra money and get an early peek at the benefits of a company match for a retirement savings program like the 401k.
 While we have a standard amount my son is required to set aside from his allowance, if he chooses to save more, we match it.

 As your child gets older, a goal chart may be less inspiring, and drawing pictures on an envelope tends to lose some of its charm.
 However, you can still set an example of saving and you can still match your child’s contributions.
 Plus, it’s always a good idea to have different envelopes, jars, or accounts for different purposes.

 As your child grows, here are a few more ideas to teach him or her about saving:

 1. Open a High Yield Savings Account

 When your child is old enough to understand the concept of interest, you can look for savings accounts that earn interest.
 Help your child open a high yield account online and explain the importance of compound interest.
-Ally Bank and ING Direct are good options.
+Ally Bank and Capital One 360 are good options.